temporal-sa/temporal-order-saga/README.md

 ```

 ## TODO
-* Implement simple way to make activities fail (to trigger saga).
-Right now it happens on the last step of the order.
+* Uncomment the exceptions in OrderActivitiesImpl to see how the Saga handles failures